Choose Your Language Preference!

 Wideband Oxygen Sensor

 Next install and calibrate your wideband o2 system.
 Though installing a dedicated wideband in the car is optional, it's highly recommended.
-We recommend and sell the Innovate Motorsports LC-1, it's affordable, easy to install if you can follow a few simple directions, easy to calibrate, and does a great job.
+We recommend and sell the Innovate Motorsports LC-2, it's affordable, easy to install if you can follow a few simple directions, easy to calibrate, and does a great job.
 We use the common fuse block for power and ground, however if you've gone a simplified path like many will and wired your relay board straight to the battery then you can wire your wideband just like we did in the diagram above titled "Simple Relay Board Power Diagram with LC-1".
 The LC-1 was the current Innovate wideband at the time we initially did this installation; it has since been replaced by the LC-2.

 IAT/MAT - now or later